aws-amplify/amplify-js/media/quick_start.md

   </a>
 </p>

-This will create a project that works with the Auth and Analytics categories fully functioning.
-After the project is created in the Mobile Hub console download aws-exports.js by clicking the **Hosting and Streaming** tile then **Download aws-exports.js**.
+This will create a fully functioning project that works with the Auth and Analytics categories.
+After the project is created, in the Mobile Hub console download aws-exports.js by clicking the **Hosting and Streaming** tile then **Download aws-exports.js**.

 ![Mobile Hub](mobile_hub_1.png)

-Download aws-exports.js

-Then copy the file to `/src` folder of the project
+Download aws-exports.js, then copy the file to `/src` folder of your project.

 ![Download](mobile_hub_2.png)

-Now you can simply import the file and pass it as the configuration to the Amplify library:
+Now simply import the file and pass it as the configuration to the Amplify library:

-Open `/src/App.js`, add these lines
 ```
 import Amplify from 'aws-amplify';
 import aws_exports from './aws-exports.js';